-- Conduct assessments and reviews of dietary needs in consumer's preferred language - Consult a dietician or nutritionist for assistance in modifying the menu to incorporate culturally/religiously appropriate and nutritionally sound meals. - Involve consumers in menu planning and food preparation (where appropriate). - Ensure that staff responsible for food preparation are familiar with dietary preferences and culturally determined dietary restrictions of the consumer, and provide training as required. - Ensure that staff responsible for assessment of dietary requirements have been trained in cultural awareness and appropriate communication. - Be aware of any special rules/requirements/restrictions there are preparation methods for certain foods such as Halal or Kosher. - Present menu choices in the preferred language of consumer. - Offer meals served in a bowl instead of on a plate or different eating utensils such as chopsticks or a spoon instead of a knife and fork. - Offer a bowl of water and a towel with meals for people who prefer to eat with their hands.
+- Conduct assessments and reviews of dietary needs in consumer's preferred language. - Conduct food focus groups with consumers and chefs. - Conduct regular surveys for feedback from consumers. - Consult a dietitian for assistance in modifying the menu to incorporate culturally/religiously appropriate and nutritionally sound meals. - Involve consumers in menu planning and food preparation (where appropriate). - Ensure that staff responsible for food preparation are familiar with dietary preferences and culturally determined dietary considerations and restrictions of the consumer, and provide training as required. - Ensure that staff responsible for assessment of dietary requirements have been trained in cultural awareness and culturally appropriate communication. - Be aware of applicable requirements for culturally or religiously specific food preparation and/or food sourcing such as Halal, Kosher, Jain Vegetarian. - Present menu choices in the preferred language of consumer.